Redpanda Migrator

 root = this.merge({"count": counter(), "topic": @kafka_topic, "partition": @kafka_partition})

-It’s worth clarifying that the source cluster consumer uses the same foobar consumer group.
-As you can see, this consumer resumes reading messages from where the source consumer left off.
+The source cluster consumer uses the same foobar consumer group.
+This consumer resumes reading messages from where the source consumer left off.

-Although the timestamp-based approach doesn’t guarantee exactly-once delivery, it minimises the likelihood of message duplication and avoids the need for complex and error-prone offset remapping logic.
+Although the timestamp-based approach doesn’t guarantee exactly-once delivery, it minimizes the likelihood of message duplication and avoids the need for complex and error-prone offset remapping logic.